Yes, he does it all the time

 When Moses, Aaron, and Samuel called on God’s name, he answered them.
 When Samuel cried out to God because the Philistines were attacking Israel, God answered him and scared the Philistines away.

 When David asked God to stop killing innocent people instead of punishing the person who had displeased him, God answered his prayer and did as he asked.
-(He was only willing to do that after David made a sacrifice, though.)
+(But only after David made him a sacrifice.)
 God didn’t ignore David; he listened to his cries for help.

 When Solomon expressed his desire for the temple he built to be God’s home forever, God heard him and agreed to what he said.
 And just as Solomon asked, he promised to listen whenever people prayed toward that temple.

 When God made Jeroboam’s hand shrivel up and Jeroboam asked a prophet to ask God to fix it, God did so.
 When Asa asked God to help him defeat the vast Cushite army, God struck them down.
 When Manasseh the evil king of Judah was captured by the Assyrians, he repented and prayed, and God let him go home.
 Hezekiah had Isaiah pray for God to listen to the Assyrians mocking him, and God responded by sending an angel to kill a bunch of Assyrians and scare the rest away.